barca100/ArchitecturePlaybook/introduction.md

 *    Business
 *    Data
-*    Applications and of course
+*    Application and of course
 *    Technology Infrastructure (TI)

 This playbook is primarily created for on-line usage.
 But also ePUB and PDF versions are available.